ivan-magda/blog-amplifier/README.md

 ## Using this with Claude Code

 A packed skill lives at `.claude/skills/blog-amplifier/`.
 Open this repo in Claude Code and it loads the skill, so the agent knows the workflow and the query gotchas without rereading the source.

-## More

-- Design and acceptance criteria: [docs/PRD.md](docs/PRD.md).
-- Scraper research: `docs/research/`.

-Phase 2 is documented but not built: GitHub Actions to discover on publish and on a weekly cron, plus `embeddings` and `ollama` judge backends behind the existing `Judge` interface for unattended runs.